-Upon this TLD chooses to conduct an auction for certain domain names.
-Ename, in collaboration with Afilias, will manage the domain name auction using existing technology.
+This TLD may conduct auctions for certain domain names.
+The registry back-end service provider will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.